A fan’s guide – the club from early doors to today

-The next task concerns the legendary Kantrida stadium, set right on the beach, due for a complete reconstruction for 2018.
-During that time, the Whites will play at the Stadion Rujevica, just the other side of the main Kvarner highway, halfway between the Kantrida and Rijeka train station.
+The next task concerns the legendary Kantrida stadium, set right on the beach, undergoing a complete reconstruction.
+During that time, the Whites are playing at the Stadion Rujevica, just the other side of the main Kvarner highway, halfway between the Kantrida and Rijeka train station.
 This former training pitch has been reconfigured for medium-term use, also gaining the name HNK Rijeka Stadium.

 With the Kantrida and Italian influence in focus, everything has come full circle where football is concerned in Rijeka.
 HNK originated from US Fiumana, who represented what was the city of Fiume between the wars.
 The border between Italy and the new Socialist state of Yugoslavia moved after 1945.
 Fiume became Rijeka, and the football club became NK Kvarner, after the region.
 They inherited most of Fiumana’s players as well as the dramatic Kantrida stadium.